-Who does not love their children?
+Who doesn't love their children?

 We often quickly think of passing our assets to our kids on death.